Welcome to Middle Earth

-All our tour packages will be customised to suit you - let us plan your perfect dream vacation.
+- All our tour packages will be customized to suit you - let us help plan and perfect your dream vacation

-We offer self-drive trips (fun, freedom, independence, flexibility) and private driver trips (fully guided)
+- We offer self-drive trips, we arrange your rental car (fun, freedom, independence, flexibility) and or private driver trips (fully guided)

-Either way, you will have an awesome time exploring your beloved Lord of the Rings with Real New Zealand Tours.
+- Either way, you will have an awesome time exploring your beloved world-famous - Lord of the Rings trilogy with Real New Zealand Tours -

-Personal meet and greet, and private transfer to your accommodation
+Personal airport meet and greet, and private transfer to your accommodation